Ozzy Osbourne Cancels North American Tour To Head To Switzerland For Parkinson’s Treatment

 The “Crazy Train” singer explained that he doesn’t want to start a tour and then cancel shows at the last minute because he feels it is unfair to fans.
 Instead, Osbourne wants to offer his fans a refund now, and when he does hit the road for the North American tour sometime “down the road,” everyone who bought a ticket for the canceled shows will be “the first ones in line to purchase tickets at that time.”

-In the comments to an Instagram post about the “No More Tours 2” cancelation, fans supported Ozzy’s decision to put his health first.
+In the comments to an Instagram post about the “No More Tours 2” cancellation, fans supported Ozzy’s decision to put his health first.

 “Take your time Ozzy, we’d rather see you healthy then seeing you struggle on stage,” one fan wrote.